 Preparation

-- Remove most of the visible fat from the pork, including the rind or skin (if there is any) and cut into 1 and a half to 2-inch sized pieces.
+- Remove most of the visible fat from the pork, including the rind or skin (if there is any) and cut into 1-and-a-half to 2-inch-sized pieces.

 - Peel and rinse the onions and potatoes.
-Cut the onions into 1-inch pieces cut the potatoes into 2-inch pieces.
+Cut the onions into 1-inch pieces and cut the potatoes into 2-inch pieces.

 - Slice the leeks lengthwise, rinse under running water to remove any dirt, and then slice them into semi-circles.